How Wide Should Garden Paths Be for Easy Access and Less Mud?

 Compost and utility route

-A route from the back door to a compost bin or storage shed should usually be at least 42 inches wide.
-If it will carry bins or a loaded wheelbarrow, 48 to 60 inches is more practical.
+A route from the back door to a compost bin, shed, or storage area should usually be at least 42 inches wide.
+If it will carry bins, bags, or a loaded wheelbarrow, 48 to 60 inches is a much better fit.

 Narrow side yard

-If space is limited, 36 inches may be the smallest useful width for a functional side path.
-Anything narrower should be treated as a light-use passage rather than a regular access route.
+If the available space is limited, 36 inches may be the smallest useful width for a functional side path.
+Anything narrower should be treated as a light-use passage rather than a true access route.

-Some path problems are easy to predict once you know what to look for.
+Several path problems are easy to prevent if you know what to look for.

-A path should be measured not only at installation but also after the garden has settled in.
-Plants grow, soil moves, and surfaces shift.
-A design that works on day one should still work after a wet spring and a season of use.
+A path should be evaluated not just at installation, but after the garden has settled in.
+Soil moves, plants grow, and traffic patterns change.
+A design that works on the first day should still work after a wet spring and a full growing season.

 What is the minimum width for a useful garden path?

 For occasional single-person use, 30 inches is usually the minimum practical width.
-For regular use and better comfort, 36 inches is better.
+For regular use and better comfort, 36 inches is a better target.

-How wide should a path be for a wheelbarrow?
+How wide should a garden path be for a wheelbarrow?

-A wheelbarrow route should generally be at least 48 inches wide, with 54 to 60 inches preferred when space allows or when the path includes turns.
+A wheelbarrow route should generally be at least 48 inches wide.
+If space allows, 54 to 60 inches is more comfortable, especially on turns or in active work areas.

 For most functional garden uses, yes.
-A 24-inch path is often too narrow for comfortable access and may increase mud problems because people step off it more often.
+A 24-inch path is often too narrow for comfortable access and may increase mud problems because people are more likely to step off it.

 Often, yes.
 Curves and turns reduce the usable feel of a path, especially for wheelbarrows and carts.
 A gentle curve with a little extra width is usually better than a sharp bend.